Acccent/wordomancy/readme.md

 ### Known issues

+- [ ] ⚠️ Google sign-up doesn't work currently
+- [ ] ⚠️ After signing in and being redirected here, you need to reload the page
 - [ ] ⚠️ There may be a bug where a misplaced letter is highlighted several times in a guess, when it's only once in the solution
 - Text fields can be weird
   - [ ] Focus state isn't predictable